opencpu/opencpu-server/rpm/readme.md

 *Instructions for building OpenCPU as an rpm package.*

 **warning**: Because Redhat systems do not support AppArmor, OpenCPU runs without the advanced security policies on these platforms.
+Instead, it runs in the standard SElinux `httpd_modules_t` context.
 This is fine for internal use, but it is not recommended to expose your Fedora/EL OpenCPU server to the web without further configuring SELinux for your application.

 ## Prebuilt binaries (for Fedora only)